tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ## Definitions

-Now that we've defined *expressions* as well as the structure of *type definitions*, we can combine the two, in order to define the structure of value definitions.
+Now that we've defined *expressions* as well as the structure of *types*, we can combine the two, in order to define the structure of *value definitions*.
 This is about the structure of defining new values.
 In Haskell, there are two parts to a value definition: